PacificBiosciences/trgt/README.md

   - Fixed a cluster genotyper bug that occurred when only a single read covered a locus.
   - Added new logic for filtering non-HiFi reads: remove up to 3% of lower quality reads that do not match the expected repeat sequence.
 - 1.1.1
-  - Hotfix: Read filtering logic no longer removes reads without RQ tags.
+  - Bug fix: Read filtering logic no longer removes reads without RQ tags.
 - 1.1.2
-  - Hotfix: Prevent genotyping without reads.
+  - Bug fix: Prevent genotyping without reads.
   - Added the `--disable-bam-output` flag to `trgt genotype`, allowing users to disable BAMlet generation. **However, please note that BAMlets are still required for downstream tasks like trgt plot.**
 - 1.2.0
   - `trgt merge`: